Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 <span data-menuitem="dev-mobile"></span>

 This guide aims to present the various iOS <abbr>SDK</abbr> accessibility options.
-Through different categories, this guide explains how to use the accessibility attributes&nbsp;/ methods and provides links to the [`official documentation from Apple`](https://developer.apple.com/documentation/uikit/accessibility).
-Code snippets are also available to show you how to implement it (Swift 4, Objective C).
+</br>Through different categories, this guide explains how to use the accessibility attributes&nbsp;/ methods and provides links to the [`official documentation from Apple`](https://developer.apple.com/documentation/uikit/accessibility).
+</br>Code snippets are also available to show you how to implement it (Swift 4.2, Objective C).

 ## Text alternatives
 ### Description